मराठीच्या बोलींचे सर्वेक्षण

 English | मराठी

-The data presented in this website were collected through fieldwork carried out exclusively in rural and semi-urban communities.
-The data were collected between May 2018 and March 2020; a total of 2285 persons in 231 villages across 25 districts of Maharashtra were interviewed.
+The data presented on this website were collected through fieldwork carried out exclusively in rural and semi-urban communities.
+The data were collected between May 2018 and July 2022; a total of 2962 people in 277 villages across 34 districts of Maharashtra were interviewed.
 All interviews were audio-recorded using Sony IC recorders.
+The two urban districts—Mumbai City and Mumbai Suburban—are not included in this survey.

 Elicitation tools